How to Grow Norfolk Island Pine, Your Living Christmas Tree

 Some Norfolk Island pines are sprayed with green paint or glitter at the holidays – the time of year they are most widely available.

-If you want to keep your tree on as a long-term houseplant, make sure you purchase one that is in its natural state, sans paint or glitter, which can interfere with the plant’s ability to photosynthesize.
+If you want to keep your tree as a long-term houseplant, make sure you purchase one that is in its natural state, sans paint or glitter, which can interfere with the plant’s ability to photosynthesize.

 Here are a few other things to look for: